Unleash Your Full Potential!

 For instance, I couldn’t control if and when I was getting married, because it hadn’t happened yet.
 I couldn’t control the way other people treated me, only the way I treated them.
 I couldn’t control the weather when it rained on my birthday.
 Or the fact that my car now had a flat tire because I drove over a nail while driving home in the dark.
 I couldn’t control the fact that I didn’t have big sums of money like celebrities.
 All I had was myself and my thoughts.

 I recently told someone in my life, that people are like trees.
 No matter how much crap we as people go through, we adapt.
 We are like trees.
 And like trees, we can grow.
 Trees can adapt to the weather during seasons, like people adapting to changing their clothes.
 Leaves fall like the hairs on our heads.
-People carve their names into trees, like verbal scars and abuse like people face from others.
-Branches can be cut, just like our own limbs.
+People carve their names into trees, like verbal scars and abuse like people face from others and like the tattoos we ink our skin with.
+Trees have branches that can be cut, just like our own limbs.
 But as long as the tree has some green, it can grow.
 Like us, if blood flows, we can still live.
-Trees hold tire swings for children to play, like you hold someone in your arms.
+Trees have roots and we have beautiful veins that run throughout our body.
+Trees hold tire swings for children to play, like you hold your children in your arms.
 Trees can also be turned into treehouses and while they may no longer be trees, they may still be used to create togetherness, structure, or in this case a home.

 You…you are home.
 And you, are enough.